-Hollyoaks has announced that actress Lauren McQueen is leaving the show; her character, Lily, contracting sepsis as a consequence of self-harming.
+Hollyoaks have announced that Lauren McQueen is leaving the show; her character, Lily, contracting sepsis as a result of self-harming.

-Hollyoaks will air an emotional episode on Wednesday 10th April at 7pm on E4 in a dramatic week focusing on Lily McQueen’s battle with self-harming.
+Hollyoaks will air an emotional episode on Wednesday 10th April at 7pm on E4 in a dramatic week focusing on Lily’s battle with self-harming.

 “I was honoured to be given such a huge story that carried a lot of responsibility.
 Even though it was challenging and emotional I really hope I did it justice and hope it raises a lot of awareness to the audience.” – Lauren McQueen, who plays Lily